SKS Load Balancer and Ingress Controller

 Note

-You can also consider searching for kind: DaemonSet
+You can also search for kind: DaemonSet

 in the manifest and replace it with kind: Deployment

-As this manifest creates a service of type LoadBalancer, depending on your set-up, you want to add custom annotations like done in the first chapter of this documentation.
+, depending on your setup, you will add custom annotations like we have done in the first section of this guide.

 .